pytchlang/pytch-tutorials/script-by-script-boing/tutorial.md

 {{< learner-task-help >}}

 The help bar will show you some examples of testing for one sprite touching another.
-Look for the Python equivalent of the Scratch
+Look for the Python equivalent of this Scratch
+block:

 ``` scratch
 < touching [PlayerBat v] >